aradzehni/Market-Watch/README.md

 ## What happens
 It’ll scrape data, update files, and add a 50-day average!
-First timeو it's going to take a long time.

 ## Notes
 - If it breaks, check your internet or TGJU-DATA.txt.
 - Be nice to the website—don’t run it too much!
+- First time, it's going to take a long time.